rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

    probability) have to be quite intelligent and capable.
 There are other [threat models][threatmodel] worth considering, but we won't talk about them much here.

-I won't make a case for why these are good assumptions here (because I'd guess most readers at least roughly already buy them). _(TODO: maybe make arguments in appendix? maybe link something?)_ If you strongly disagree with these statements, please post your objections in the comments.
+I won't make a case for why these are good assumptions here, but would be happy to chat about them in the comments.

 We'll also mostly pretend AIs will be deep neural networks trained with SGD, but I wouldn't be surprised if this post generalizes.